 - What they are: App extensions encourage people to download a brand’s app through a link in your ad.

-- How they appear: These appear below the text of and direct users directly to your app download
+- How they appear: These appear below the text of the ad and direct users directly to your app download

 4. Advertisement Ideas: Location Extensions and Store Visits for YouTube Ads

 Now, let’s take a look at a few other advertisement ideas that can be useful.